sudhirtakke/ML---house-price-predictions/README.md

 ## Data fields
 Here's a brief version of what you'll find in the data description file.

 SalePrice - the property's sale price in dollars.
-This is the target variable that you're trying to predict.
+This is the target variable that you're trying to predict.\n
 MSSubClass: The building class
 MSZoning: The general zoning classification
 LotFrontage: Linear feet of street connected to property